Locally unital $C^*$-algebras do not admit frames: Introduction

 \section{Introduction}

-In the theory of $C^*$-Hilbert modules frames were first introduced in the works \cite{FrankLarson1999} and \cite{FrankLarson2002}.
-Also there was formulated the question: does every module contain a frame?
-In the theory of Hilbert spaces, the answer is always positive, and frame theory in this context remains an active area of research (see, for example, \cite{MSBAFA} or \cite{TerPoin}); for modules, the situation turned out to be more complex.
-Namely, in the work \cite{HLi2010}, an example of a $C^*$-Hilbert module that does not admit frames was constructed.
+In the theory of $C^*$-Hilbert modules, frames were first introduced by Frank and Larson in the articles \cite{FrankLarson1999} and \cite{FrankLarson2002}.
+Also in these articles the following question was formulated: does every module admit a frame?
+In Hilbert space theory, the answer is always positive, and frame theory in this context remains an active area of research (see, for example, \cite{MSBAFA} or \cite{TerPoin}); for modules, the situation turned out to be more complex.
+Namely, in \cite{HLi2010} an example of a Hilbert $C^*$-module that does not admit frames was constructed.
 This result was further developed in the works \cite{Asadi2016}, \cite{AmAs2016}, \cite{FrAs2020}.

-The question of the exiistence of frames in a $C^*$-Hilbert module also arose after the works on $\A$-compact operators: \cite{Troitsky2020JMAA}, \cite{TroitFuf2020}, \cite{TroitFufAFA}, where uniform structures constructed by using systems close to frames are introduced and studied for geometric description of $\A$-compactnesses.
-In particular, a geometric criterion for $A$-compactness of operators was proved in the case where the image of the operator is a module in which the frame exists.
+The question of the existence of frames in a Hilbert $C^*$-module also arose after the works on $\A$-compact operators: \cite{Troitsky2020JMAA}, \cite{TroitFuf2020}, \cite{TroitFufAFA}, where uniform structures constructed by using systems close to frames were introduced and studied for the geometric description of $\A$-compactness.
+In particular, in \cite{TroitFuf2020} a geometric criterion for $A$-compactness of operators was proved in the case where the range of the operator is a module in which a frame exists.

-An example of a module for which the corresponding criterion does not hold was found among modules which do not have frames in the work \cite{Fuf2021faa}.
-Namely, there was introduced a topological space such that for corresponding commutative $C^*$-algebra considered as a module over itself.
-In \cite{Fuf2022Path} there was introduced a classification of topological spaces:
+An example of a module for which the mentioned criterion does not hold was found among modules that do not have frames in the work \cite{Fuf2021faa}.
+Namely, a topological space and the corresponding commutative $C^*$-algebra considered as a module over itself was introduced.
+Thus, within the setting of this problem, even a very simple module is full of interest, for which all pathological properties are encoded in the $C^*$-algebra.
+In \cite{Fuf2022Path} the following classification of topological spaces was introduced:

-$\KI$ --- $\s$-compact spaces (i.e. spaces which could be covered by countable family of compact subsets);
+$\KI$ --- $\s$-compact spaces (i.e. spaces that could be covered by a countable family of compact subsets);

-$\KII$ --- non-$\s$-compact spaces which have a dense $\s$-compact subset;
+$\KII$ --- non-$\s$-compact spaces that have a dense $\s$-compact subset;

-$\KIII$ --- spaces in which no $\s$-compact subset is dense, that is, the complement to any $\s$-compact subset has an inner point, but the point at infinity (in a one-point compactification) may not be inner for the complement; equivalently, there exists a $\s$-compact not precompact subset;
+$\KIII$ --- spaces that have no dense $\s$-compact subset, that is, the complement to any $\s$-compact subset has an interior point, but the point at infinity (in a one-point compactification) may not be interior for the complement; equivalently, there exists a $\s$-compact not precompact subset;